ieeevardhaman/icmlsc-website/pages/call-for-papers.md

 Methods may be applied to relevant areas that aim towards social impact and sustainable societies, including but not limited to: agriculture, poverty mapping, disease surveillance, health screening, learning outcomes, resource allocation, etc.
 We also encourage contributions on machine learning-led solutions for sustainable societies.

+#### Publication and Indexing:

+It is planned to publish the proceedings with Springer series (final approval pending)

-The 3rd edition of this international conference, ICMLSC invites the original research papers on the following topics listed below, but not limited to:
+**Indexing:** The 3rd edition of this international conference, ICMLSC invites the original research papers on the following topics listed below, but not limited to:
 <div class="row">
 <div class="col-md-4" markdown="1">
 ##### Track 1 - Machine Learning